 One common example of this crime happens if you obtain health insurance by intentionally lying about your medical history or conditions.
 For example, if you fill out a questionnaire and claim that you are a nonsmoker when you know that the coverage would have been denied if you admit that you do smoke, you would be committing obtaining property by false pretenses from a health insurance company.
 If, on the other hand, you absentmindedly or accidentally indicate that you are a nonsmoker on the questionnaire even if you are a smoker, you might be able to argue that you did not purposefully try to deceive the health insurance company.

-Determining if your situation fits the crime of obtaining property by false pretenses can be difficult.
+Determining if your situation fits the crime of obtaining property by false pretenses or obtaining property by false promise can be difficult.
 To help you do this, it can be helpful to contact a criminal defense attorney.
 The lawyers at Ruane Attorneys have worked with larceny and obtaining property by false pretenses cases before.
 We can review your situation with you and help you figure out the best way to move forward.
-You can contact our office at 203-925-9200.